 The repeal of Obamacare is among the most pressing domestic priorities for the next president (second only to reviving the economy), and is among the most potent political weapons for Republicans in the coming election.
 The Democrats will certainly try everything they can to neutralize the advantage, and they have already started making the case that Obamacare was just the same thing as Romneycare.
 Romney’s answer last week—which focused on the fact that Obamacare was a one-size-fits-all federal law—suggests he is not well prepared to deflect that argument and make a wholehearted case against Obamacare.
 In fact, more than anything his answer suggests that he has not internalized the real case against Obamacare, and for an actual reform of our system of health-care financing.

-In the latest NR, Ramesh and I have a piece (which is now up online here) that tries to suggest what his answer should have been, and should be in the fall should he win the nomination.
+) that tries to suggest what his answer should have been, and should be in the fall should he win the nomination.
 As we note, the very argument that Obamacare was based on a state solution (let alone the amazing fact that Obamacare’s own champions make that argument) is itself proof that Obamacare was not even intended (let alone well designed) to address the actual problems with our system—problems that are caused by a series of badly misguided federal policies (above all Medicare’s fee-for-service structure, Medicaid’s state-federal structure, and the distorting influence of the tax exemption for employer-provided coverage), and which the states must all live with.
 Romneycare was one (in our view ill-advised and unsuccessful) attempt to live with those problems.
 But whatever you think of it as a state solution, surely a federal solution would not simply live with our badly broken federal health-care architecture but would fix it instead.

 Obamacare thoroughly fails to do that.
 It keeps Medicare unreformed and just doubles down on price controls through an unconstitutional rationing board, it keeps Medicaid unreformed and just vastly expands it, and it exacerbates the economic distortions in the employer and individual markets.